-Fun Charity Golf Tournament Ideas
+How to Organize a Charity Golf Tournament

-If you’re lost on where to start, here are some fun ideas that will surely spice up your charity golf tournament:
+There are a lot of ways to raise funds for charity during golf tournaments.
+If you’re lost on where to start, here are some easy and effective fundraising ideas that will surely spice up your next annual golf tournament:

-Player Registration Fees
+1. Player Registration Fees

 You can also offer discounted packages for foursome registrations.
 This will encourage golfers to invite their friends to join the tournament.
 The more players you have, the more people will attend the event.

-Golf can be tricky especially for newbies.
+Golf can be tricky, especially for newbies.
 An extra stroke, not counted on the scorecards, will surely increase their chances – and their confidence too!
 This is why many people would pay for mulligans in these types of events.

 You can bundle it as part of a package or as a separate offering.
 Just make sure to include it in your emails and social media posts.

-Sponsorships are probably the oldest trick in the book of fundraising ideas.
-Talk to the local businesses in your community.
+Sponsorships are probably the oldest trick in the book of nonprofit fundraising ideas.
+Talk to the businesses in your community and offer opportunities for corporate sponsorship.
+Getting corporate sponsors for these types of events isn’t usually that hard.
 Most of the time, they’re also eager for their brands to be seen at events like this.